Lowe’s Logo

 Lowe's Logo 1997-2008

-The management of the retail chain decided to update the logo and make it narrowly focused, that is, reflect the type of activity, assortment and basic focus.
-To do this, the designers took the existing text, changed its color and placed it in a blue geometric shape, the outlines of which resemble a house.
-Below, under the name of the brand, they made an inscription in small print – “Home Improvement Warehouse”.
-And around the entire perimeter of the emblem, a double edging was drawn in the form of red and gray lines.
+The retail chain management decided to update the logo and narrow its focus to better reflect its activity, assortment, and core focus.
+To do this, the designers took the existing text, changed its color, and set it within a blue geometric shape whose outlines resemble a house.
+Below the brand name, they added an inscription in small print: “Home Improvement Warehouse.”
+Around the entire perimeter of the emblem, a double edging was drawn in the form of red and gray lines.

 2008 – today